echelon/nihongo/README.md

   Where possible, there will only be one English meaning provided for each Japanese word.
 This is to aid in memorizing and recalling synonyms.

+  **Important Note:** From time to time I may change the English definitions of words.
+This will not change the card's UUID / hash, so SRS data will be retained.
+  I'll also be moving vocabulary around and adjusting the tagging, but that should be entirely non-destructive.

 - `/cardgen` - utilities for sorting and normalizing the vocabulary as well as tools to turn the vocabulary into Anki decks.
-The `sort` utility should be run before changes to vocab toml files are committed.
+The `sort.py` normalization utility should be run before any changes to vocab toml files are committed.
+This keeps the vocab files clean and consistent.

+- `/config/kanji-only-vocab.txt` contains a newline-delimited set of vocab for which furigana hints are not desired.
+The Anki deck generation code reads in this file and will generate kanji-only cards for any vocab matching these entries in the 'kanji' field.
+If you don't wish to use these settings (or wish to adjust them), empty the file or adjust it per your preference.
+In the future such configuration files will be moved outside of version control.

-There are other files elsewhere, but it's mostly legacy garbage that can be ignored.
-I'll be removing it and tidying things up when I have the time.
+There are other assorted files elsewhere in this repo, but it's mostly legacy garbage that can be ignored.
+I'll be removing it and tidying things up as I have the time.

 Installation
 ------------